adama-wzr/adama-wzr.github.io/_pages/cv.md

 Publications
 ======
-Additional detail can be found under the "Publication" tab.
+More details can be found under the "Publications" tab.

   <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}